AustinEWood/Modules/PowerShellModules/GeminiAPIPowerShell/readme.txt

 Documentation for the API can be found here: https://ai.google.dev/aistudio

 Once you have the API key you need to add it to your environment variables with the name Google_API.
 The key is called by the variable $APIKey in the funtion Build-APIInteractions located in the funcstion.ps1 file.

+You can then open your console and run either script Conversation.ps1 or MemoryConversation.ps1.

 The Conversation.ps1 script will allow you to start a conversation.
 But there will be no memory with this conversation.
 MemoryConversation.ps1 will let you have a conversation the keeps track of the conversation.
 As of now, the whole conversation is sent each time.
 This is not ideal, but it is a start.